BarbyKelly/project-5/README.md

 - Lighthouse scores improved after adding lazy-loading for product images, and limiting the number of products displayed on the Home page
 - After changing Home page for (Products)Home page, Lighthouse scores declined slightly, as Home page now included images of all the products

-- Due to time constraints, Developer did not further optimize performance after the last test
+- Due to time constraints, developer did not further optimize performance after the last test

   ![Lighthouse test, Home](docs/readme_images/lighthouse_test_results.png)

-## HTML
+**HTML**

 - HTML validation completed with [W3C Markup Validation](https://validator.w3.org/)
-- To validate Django HTML templates, the Developer disabled filters in the W3C validator, because templates inherit from base.html.
+- To validate Django HTML templates, the developer disabled filters in the W3C validator, because templates inherit from base.html.
   Therefore each HTML page would not have 'DOCTYPE', lang="en", which triggers false validation errors

   ![HTML validator](docs/readme_images/html_validation.png)

-## CSS
+**CSS**

 - CSS validator validation with [W3C Markup Validation](https://validator.w3.org/)
-- Similar to HTML validation, the Developer turned off filters when validating CSS, to reduce false validation errors
+- Similar to HTML validation, the developer turned off filters when validating CSS, to reduce false validation errors

   ![CSS validation](docs/readme_images/css_validation.png)

-## JavaScript (JS)
+**JavaScript (JS)**

 - JS files were linted using ESLINT and [jshint.com](https://jshint.com/)
 - Initially with ESLint v9, then reverted to v6 for compatibility